İbrahim Tatlıses

 İbrahim Tatlıses (born İbrahim Tatlı in 1952) is a Turkish folk singer and former actor of Arab-Kurdish descent.
 Since the 1970s he has been one of the best-known and most successful singers of the pop Arabesk style.
 Tatlıses has recorded 42 albums, including notable albums such as Ayağında Kundura and Selam Olsun and was the host of the highly popular television programme İbo Show.
 He was also a leading actor that appeared in several dozen films, and also has had many business ventures.

 Life

 Early years

 İbrahim Tatlı was born in Urfa, Turkey to an Arab father and Kurdish mother inside a cave.
-His mother tongue is Kurdish and Arabic.
+His native language is Kurdish and Arabic.
 He lost his father during childhood and did not attend high school.
 He did not know how to read or write growing up.